nunomaia/nunomaia.github.io/_posts/2022/2022-06-06-performance-journals.markdown

  - Finance
 ---

-## Requirement

 Dynamics 365 General Journals were designed to handle large volume of rows.
 It's difficult to define exactly the baseline line to classify a journal as a large volume.

-Our case was post journal **500 000 ** lines in a 6 hours time window.
+Our case was post journal **500 000** lines in a 6 hours time window.
 A performance throughput of roughly 1389 lines per minute during posting.

 The absolute numbers will vary in production environments due to various factors, configurations, dimensions per line, etc.